BushLife - Backpack Gear Load Out

 Survival Gear: Navigation for Your Survival Pack

-My land navigation kit consists of a map of the local area and a compass.
+My land navigation kit consists of a map of the area and a compass.
 When buying a compass, you know you have a good one when it locks on north quickly and is stable.
 You can learn about land navigation here.

 I used to carry the Suunto A-30.
 Suunto makes excellent compasses, and they lock onto the north with ease.
 The A-30 has luminescent markings, making it easy to read in low-light conditions.
 It is made in Finland and comes with a lifetime warranty.
+As an update, I just bought the Suunto MC-2, which is quite the upgrade.
+It comes with a mirror for signalling and a v-notch for sighting.
+More importantly, it has adjustable declination and is worth the extra money.

 The A-30 has found a new home in my hunting possibles pouch for those times when we want to be minimalistic – it’s a fantastic option for someone starting on a budget.

-Both compasses have an NSN number, which means Nato Stock Number.
+Both products have an NSN number, which means Nato Stock Number.
 In other words, it’s used by the military and built to strict standards.
 Don’t fall for all the “mil-spec” trash on the market.
 The real deal always has an NSN number and has earned the right to be a genuine issue.

 Survival Signal Kit

-Fox 40 whistle is attached to one of my backpack’s shoulder straps.
+For easy access, a Fox 40 whistle is attached to one of my backpack’s shoulder straps.
 This way, the whistle is always available as I go through the bush.
 If hunting, the gun doubles as a sound signalling device.
 The distance the sound can travel varies on many factors, but up to 2 miles is a real possibility.

 Signal mirrors have worked as far as 160 km (100 miles).
 It is a pretty impressive figure for such a simple device, but not expected under normal circumstances.
-The mirror also doubles as a tool to see your face or other non-visible body parts in case you need medical attention.
+The signal mirror also doubles as a tool to see your face or other non-visible body parts in case you need medical attention.

 Add to your signalling kit a bright orange cloth or fabric.
 Failing that, the foil side of the emergency blanket works just as well.
 Similarly, some flagging tape can come in handy to mark anything from a practical spot to an entire trail.

 As an improvised visual signal, your best method is a smokey signal fire.
 Stay ready by keeping a big batch of green leafy branches close to you and ready to toss onto the fire.
-Of course, this is when a rescue plane is underway.
+Of course, this is when First Responders via a rescue plane is underway.
 Or you are trying to get the attention of one.

 Medical is Another Backpack Survival Gear Must!